 Training is usually on the job and through short courses, to keep up to date with new ideas.

-You normally need to gain a first aid certificate.
+You normally need to gain a first aid certificate and food hygiene certificate.

 Many early years practitioners specialise in one area of work, but you could move jobs to get broader experience.